MarekPieta/fw-nrfconnect-nrf/doc/nrf/ug_thingy53.rst

 For more information about files generated as output of the build process, see :ref:`app_build_output_files`.

 See the following sections for details regarding building and programming the firmware for Thingy:53 in various environments.
-If your Thingy:53 is already programmed with a Thingy:53-compatible sample or application, you can also use the MCUboot bootloader to update the firmware after you finish building.
+You can also use the MCUboot bootloader to update the firmware after you finish building.
 See :ref:`thingy53_app_update` for more detailed information about updating firmware on Thingy:53.

 .. _thingy53_build_pgm_vscode: